BizkitKing/antidote/README.md

 The message signature is a SHA-256 hash generated from random slices of the sender’s and receiver’s public keys.
 The content signature is a SHA-256 hash of the actual message content itself.

-This is all folled by a QR code, which works as a visual representation of the ***content signature***.
+This is all followed by a QR code, which works as a visual representation of the ***content signature***.

 ---